 Sandi albom, director

-The Rev. Sandi Albom is a priest in the Diocese of Western MA, serving as interim rector in East Longmeadow, MA.
+The Rev. Sandi Albom is a priest in the Diocese of Western MA, serving as a parish Priest in Westfield, MA.
 After a 40-year career in nursing and corporate healthcare consulting, Sandi earned a Master of Divinity degree from the Episcopal Divinity School in Cambridge, MA and was ordained to the priesthood in 2018.

 “I am grateful for this opportunity to give back in response for all God has given me in my life, freed, just for today, from the bondage of addiction.
 Serving others is an anchor for my sobriety.
 I must give it away to keep it.”